makruse/kitt_model/Filter/Readme.txt

-Due to unnessecary Units, Brackets and high precision mathematical Characters(± XE-XX) the default output lifeCycling.csv is not easily usable in for Example R.
+﻿Due to unnessecary Units, Brackets and high precision mathematical Characters(± XE-XX) the default output lifeCycling.csv is not easily usable in for Example R.
 Therefore the FilterForR Program filters all irritating Characters out, in addition it also calcs down the steps to Days(since the file is written on a daily